 - Can you re-schedule your day?

 - Is what you were doing really necessary?
 (Be very honest here)

-- If you take a longer rest period will that help you recover quicker?
+- If you take a longer rest period will it help you recover more quickly?

 - Are you telling yourself “I should be doing….”?